Dyalog/APLCourse/docs/Code.md

 Dyalog webinar: <a target="_blank" href="https://dyalog.tv/Webinar/?v=LWJzRGrOC3k">Creating and Managing your own User Commands</a>

 Custom user commands are scripted classes or namespaces containing specific member functions `List`, `Run` and `Help`.
 They should be saved as plain text **.dyalog**, **.apln** or **.aplc** files and placed in the folder **[HOME]/MyUCMDs** where \[HOME\] is either */home/user* on Unix-like systems or *C:\Users\user\Documents* on Microsoft Windows.

-!!!
-Warning "Version Warning"
-	The custom user command system has changed since, and many recent user commands are not available in version 12.1.
-To see the available user commands use `]?`.

-	Dyalog 12.1 on UNIX does not have a session and user commands are unavailable.

 Some particularly useful in-built user commands for getting information about your workspace are mentioned in the section on [workspaces](../Workspaces).